AbelMSG89/json-synchronized/docs/README.md

-# JSON Synchronizer Documentation
+# JSON Synchronized Documentation

-Complete documentation for the JSON Synchronizer VS Code extension.
+Complete documentation for the JSON Synchronized VS Code extension.

 ## Table of Contents